xdev-software/xapi-db-oracle-12c/README.md

 The XDEV Application Framework provides an abstraction over database dialects as part of its SqlEngine.
 This module is the Database Adapter for Oracle 12c which includes the Oracle-specific implementation for database access.

+Note: This adapter is also compatible with Oracle 10g/11g and replaces the old ``xapi-db-oracle-10g``/``xapi-db-oracle-11g`` database adapters.

 ## XDEV-IDE
 XDEV(-IDE) is a visual Java development environment for fast and easy application development (RAD - Rapid Application Development).
 XDEV differs from other Java IDEs such as Eclipse or NetBeans, focusing on programming through a far-reaching RAD concept.
 The IDE's main components are a Swing GUI builder, the XDEV Application Framework, and numerous drag-and-drop tools and wizards with which the functions of the framework can be integrated.